tsackton/taelgar/People/Other Nonhumans/Aurelia.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:DuFr%% Met by the [[Dunmar Fellowship]] on December 30th, 1748 in the [[Tollen|Free City of Tollen]] %%^End%%

-Aurelia is a centaur woman, originally from a migrating tribe of centaurs, who has lived in [[Tollen]] for the past 20 years or so.
+Aurelia is a centaur woman, originally from a migrating tribe of centaurs, who settled in [[Tollen]] in the 1730s.